dilliram-code/Daily-Python-Practice/day10-decorator-generator-etc/readme.md

 - Because multiple threads are modifying count simultaneously, causing inconsistent results.

 - This happens because global doesn’t give atomic operations.

+`When to Use global`

+- When writing small scripts (quick hacks, one-file programs).

+- When dealing with constants (but better to use ALL_CAPS and avoid modifying them).

+- When you really need to modify state across functions, and alternatives (like return values or classes) are overkill.